How do I keep coffee fresh? Let’s talk about roasted coffee, then about green coffee beans…

 Green Coffee Storage

 Green coffee is tough, dense, hard and resilient, but nothing lasts forever.
 You can expect green coffee to remain fresh for about 6 months (some say up to a year).
-We ship green coffee to you in clear zip bags.
-These are LDPE (recycling symbol “4” for plastics).
-The plastic provides a bit of a protective barrier and the holes us to get the air out.
-LDPE means Low-Density PolyEthelyene.
+We ship green coffee to you in clear bags.
+Our zip bags are 4 mil LDPE (LDPE means Low-Density PolyEthelyene).
+It is a fairly good barrier for short term storage.

 We have the Ecotact bags in 1, 2 and 5 Kgs at Sweet Maria’s now, as an add-on item.